Hero background

 - Drinking water and tea always available

-- Shared spaces and garden for relaxing and socialising
+- Common areas and a garden for relaxing and socialising

-The accommodation is much more than just a place to sleep: it is a meeting point where you can share daily life with other volunteers from around the world and experience the local culture up close.
-A simple but welcoming environment that becomes the starting point for a journey of growth, community, and exchange.
+The accommodation is more than a place to sleep: it's a meeting point, where you'll share daily life with volunteers from all over the world and get a real feel for local culture.
+Simple but warm, and the starting point of an experience built on community and exchange.

-The safety of our participants is an absolute priority.
-All our programmes in Tanzania are carefully selected and monitored to ensure a welcoming and protected environment, both in the schools where activities take place and in the volunteer house in Monduli.
+Your safety is something we take seriously.
+All our programmes in Tanzania are chosen and monitored carefully so you can settle in to a welcoming and well-supported environment, both at the schools where the activities take place and at the volunteer house in Monduli.

-We work exclusively with schools and communities that are used to welcoming international volunteers.
-The accommodation is in a safe area, with lockable rooms and the constant presence of local staff.
-Our partners host hundreds of volunteers every year and are trained to manage diverse groups, from younger participants to adults with more experience.
+We only work with schools and communities that regularly host international volunteers.
+The accommodation is in a safe area, with lockable rooms and the local team always on hand.
+Our partners host hundreds of volunteers a year and are used to looking after groups of all ages and backgrounds.

-Before departure, you will receive a full guide with practical information about culture, behaviour, and safety.
-On your first day on site, you will take part in an orientation meeting with the local team, who will explain house rules, good practices, and helpful advice so you can enjoy the experience with peace of mind.
+Before you travel, you'll get a full guide with practical info on culture, behaviour and safety.
+On your first day on site, you'll join an orientation session with the local team covering house rules, good practice and tips for getting comfortable.

-✔ Avoid going out alone at night, especially in isolated or poorly lit areas.
+- Avoid going out on your own at night, especially in quieter or poorly lit areas.

-✔ Always follow the guidance and advice of the local team.
+- Always follow the advice of your local coordinator.

-💡 Our goal is to offer you a safe and well-supported environment, so you can focus on what really matters: living an authentic, meaningful, and transformative experience.
+💡 Our aim is to give you a safe, well-supported environment, so you can focus on what really matters: a meaningful experience with grounded local exchange.

 🧭 Orientation day in Monduli

-Your experience in Tanzania begins with a full day dedicated to orientation, designed to help you settle in, get to know the local culture, and approach the project with confidence and awareness.
+Your time in Tanzania starts with a full day of orientation, a chance to settle in, get to know the local culture and start the project confidently.

-📅 On your first Monday, the local team will guide you through an introductory programme that includes:
+📅 On your first Monday, the local team will walk you through an introductory programme that includes:

-- Welcome meeting and presentation of the school-based education programme
+- Welcome meeting and introduction to the school programme

-- House rules and practical health and safety advice
+- House rules and practical tips on health and safety

-- Introduction to Tanzanian culture and a short Swahili lesson
+- A short introduction to Tanzanian culture and a brief Swahili language session

-- Time with the staff and other volunteers to break the ice
+- Time to share a meal and break the ice with the staff and the other volunteers

-Orientation is not just a briefing: it is the moment when you start to feel part of the community.
-Between smiles, your first words in Swahili, and local curiosities, you will begin to step into the spirit of the project.
+Orientation isn't just a briefing: it's when you start feeling part of the community.
+Between smiles, first words in Swahili and small local discoveries, you'll start finding the rhythm of the project.

-📌 From Tuesday onwards, you will take part in educational activities in primary and secondary schools, working alongside local teachers and discovering the rhythm of life in Monduli day by day.
+📌 From Tuesday onwards, you'll be into the activities at the primary and secondary schools, working alongside the local teachers and getting to know the rhythm of life in Monduli day by day.

-Kilimanjaro International Airport (JRO): the main international airport, with flights from Europe usually connecting via Doha, Amsterdam, or Istanbul.
-The transfer to Monduli takes about 2–2.5 hours.
+Kilimanjaro International Airport (JRO): the main international hub, with direct flights from Europe or via Doha, Amsterdam or Istanbul.
+The transfer to Monduli takes around 2–2.5 hours.

-Arusha Airport (ARK): smaller, mainly used for domestic/regional flights.
-It is the closest airport to Monduli, with a transfer of about 45–50 minutes.
+Arusha Airport (ARK): smaller, mainly used for domestic and regional flights.
+It's the closest to Monduli, with a transfer of around 45–50 minutes.

-📍 Meeting point at the airport A member of our staff will be waiting for you in the arrivals hall with a sign showing your name or the project name.
-If you do not see them straight away:
+📍 Meeting point at the airport: a member of our staff will be waiting in the arrivals hall with a sign with your name or the project name.
+If you can't spot them straight away:

-Stay at the meeting point (sometimes we are waiting for other volunteers to arrive).
+Stay at the meeting point (sometimes other volunteers are still arriving).

 Wait at least 20 minutes.

-If needed, call the contact numbers you will receive before departure.
+If needed, ring the contact numbers we'll send you before you travel.

-🚖 Return transfer and departure flight The return transfer is not included: the local team will help you arrange a taxi or shared transfer.
+🚖 Heading home: the return transfer isn't included.
+The local team will help you arrange a taxi or shared transfer.

-👉 We recommend booking your return flight for Sunday afternoon/evening, so you have enough time to reach the airport without rushing.
+👉 We'd suggest booking your return flight for the Sunday afternoon or evening, so you have time to get to the airport without rushing.

-🗓️ Extend your trip Would you like to see more of Tanzania after the project?
-Safari, Kilimanjaro, or Zanzibar: the staff will be happy to suggest trusted contacts and safe itineraries.
+🗓️ Carrying on with your trip?
+Want to see more of Tanzania after the project?
+Safari, Kilimanjaro or Zanzibar: the staff will happily share contacts and safe itineraries.

 Still have questions?